jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 1. "Django" (The first one that comes up, there are two) properly highlights and code completes Django template HTML files.
 2. "Document This" can auto generate docstrings for Javascript classes/methods in the "JSDoc" format.
 3. "ESLint" will lint our JS files.
 4. "Python Docstring Generator" can auto generate docstrings for Python classes/methods.
-When you set this up select the "sphinx" format.
+IMPORTANT: When you install this, go to the settings and select the "sphinx" format, which is what we use!